rosario/rosario.github.com/about.md

 ---

 layout: page
 title: About me

 ---

 The volcano in the main page is the place where I grew up.
 Now I live in London.

-I'm a freelance software developer teaching at <a href="http://coderwave.com">Coderwave</a>.
+I'm a freelance software developer working as a <a href="http://cirneco.digital/clojure-consultants-london">Clojure consultant in London</a> and teaching at <a href="http://coderwave.com">Coderwave</a>.

-I develop and maintain <a href="http://roundabout.io">Roundabout.io - London Startup Map</a> and
+I develop and maintain <a href="http://roundabout.io">Roundabout.io - London Startup Map</a>.
-<a href="http://codersumo.com">Codersumo</a> a community of coders who like to solve programming puzzles.